pmodels/mpich/src/mpi/debugger/README_DBG.txt

 Information on the debugger interface

 The debugger interface runs *in the debugger*.
-The file dll_mpich.c is used to create a library libtvmpich2.a .
+The file dll_mpich.c is used to create a library libtvmpich.a .
 This library must be a dynamically loadable shared library.

 The debugger provides a number of functions that are used by the